How to sort your recycling - See which recycling bin to use...

 PPE such as gloves or masks

 Use a separate green recycling box for your glass bottles and jars.
-If you do not have space for a third green recycling box, please separate your glass and paper recycling in one box, with paper on the bottom and glass on the top.
+Brown paper should be put into your blue cardboard bag.
+If you do not have space for a third green recycling box, please separate glass from the paper by putting glass in a carrier bag sized plastic bag and putting it into the recycling box next to the paper.
+This helps stop operatives cutting themselves on broken glass mixed with the paper.

 How to recycle paper and glass bottles and jars